-In using total joint implants, the surgeon should be aware of the following:
+In using joint replacement implants, the surgeon should be aware of the following:

 - The correct selection of implant components is extremely important.
-The potential for success in total joint replacement is increased by the selection of the proper size, shape and design of the implant.
-Total joint prostheses require careful seating and adequate bone support, and should be restricted to limited functional stress.
-The surgeon is to be thoroughly familiar with the implant, instruments, and surgical procedure prior to performing surgery. - In selecting patients for joint replacement surgery, the following factors can be of extreme importance to the eventual success of the procedure: - The patient's weight.
-An overweight or obese patient can produce loads on the prosthesis, which can lead to failure of the prosthesis.
-This becomes a major consideration when a small prosthesis must be used. - The patient's occupation or activity.
-If the patient is involved in an occupation or activity, which includes substantial walking, running, lifting, or muscle strain, the resultant forces can cause failure of the fixation, the device or both. - A condition of senility, mental illness or alcoholism.
-These conditions, among others, may cause the patient to ignore certain necessary limitations and precautions, leading to failure or other complications. - Foreign body sensitivity.
-Where material sensitivity is suspected, appropriate tests should be performed prior to material selection or implantation. - 5.
-Certain degenerative diseases.
-In some cases, the progression of degenerative disease may be so advanced at the time of implantation that it may substantially decrease the expected useful life of the appliance.
-For such cases, total joint replacement can only be considered a delaying technique or temporary relief.
+The potential for success in joint replacement is increased by the selection of the proper size, shape and design of the implant.
+Joint replacement prostheses require careful seating and adequate bone support, and should be restricted to limited functional stress.
+The surgeon is to be thoroughly familiar with the implants, instruments, and surgical procedure prior to performing surgery. - In selecting patients for joint replacement surgery, the following factors can be of extreme importance to the eventual success of the procedure: - 1.
+The patient's weight.
+An overweight or obese patient can produce loads on the prosthesis that can lead to